 The GBRMPA believes that an ability to apply some form of regional management control or structure within this fishery can be an effective mechanism to address area-based resource allocation issues.
 It can also provide a basis for resource sharing agreements to be reached at a local level that may promote stewardship for the resource and that can have improved conservation outcomes.
 A form of regional management can also recognise the bio-geographical differences in stock abundance and distribution and can allow recognition that management arrangements in one region may or may not be appropriate in another.
-Importantly, a regional
+Importantly, a regional management approach, at whatever scale, can positively recognise the importance of the inshore fishery to local economies and local people including Indigenous people.

 Regional management and regionally-based management are not the same thing.
-The ability to have regional or local area arrangements in place does not have to mean that management be situated within a region.
-The type of regional management that the fishery, is a type that would enable comprehensive. or local level but generally, the management of stocks would occur at the state-wick level.
-A management framework that can facilitate regional or local area management are agreements can provide an opportunity and incentive for a community to be actively involved promoting resource stewardship and it can allow for the development of creative solutions to difficult problems.
+The ability to have regional or local area arrangements in place does not have to mean that management must be situated within a region.
+The type of regional management that the GBRMPA supports for this fishery, is a type that would enable consultation, negotiation and conflict resolution at a regional or local level but generally, the management of stocks would occur at the state-wide level.
+A management framework that can facilitate regional or local area management arrangements can provide an opportunity and incentive for a community to be actively involved in promoting resource stewardship and it can allow for the development of creative solutions to difficult problems.

-As a starting point the GBRMPA suggest that regions, aligned with lominal bio-geographical and community differences, could be identified as having a potential for regional management, particularly with respect to resource sharing into the future minal regions might be:
+As a starting point the GBRMPA suggest that regions, aligned with nominal bio-geographical and community differences, could be identified as having a potential for regional management, particularly with respect to resource sharing into the future.
+Nominal regions might be:

-1. Cape York Cape York to Bloomfield River

-2. Wet Tropics South of Bloomfield River to Lucinda

-South of Lucinda Bowen 3.
-Dry Tropics

-South of Bower to Shoalwater Bay 4.
-Central Tropics South of Shoawater Bay to Agnes Water 5.
-Southern Tropics 6.
+- 1. Cape York Cape York to Bloomfield River - 2.
+Wet Tropics South of Bloomfield River to Lucinda - 3.
+Dry Tropics South of Lucinda to Bowen - 4.
+Central Tropics South of Bowen to Shoalwater Bay - 5.
+Southern Tropics South of Shoalwater Bay to Agnes Water - 6.
 Southern South of Agnes Water to the NSW border

-The GBRMPA is aware that the OPPI&F is considering how a regional approach might be implemented.
-The GBRMPA supports and encourages the QDPI&F to consider how suitable management arrangements say be developed that will facilitate the resolution of:
+The GBRMPA is aware that the QDPI&F is considering how a regional approach might be implemented.
+The GBRMPA supports and encourages the QDPI&F to consider how suitable management arrangements can be developed that will facilitate the resolution of:

-- Resource allocation sues (particularly near larger regional towns) and commercial versus recreational catch share issues; and - Problems that may occur if effort is bought out in an area where acceptable local area management arrangements are developed and there is no mechanism to stop other effort migrating in and thereby potentially negating the local area management arrangements that are place.
+- Resource allocation issues (particularly near larger regional towns) and commercial versus recreational catch share issues; and - Problems that may occur if effort is bought out in an area where acceptable local area management arrangements are developed and there is no mechanism to stop other effort migrating in and thereby potentially negating the local area management arrangements that are in place.

-BRMPA is also aware that QDPI&F is considering how communities might be able to eve input into local area management.
+The GBRMPA is also aware that QDPI&F is considering how communities might be able to have input into local area management.
 The GBRMPA, through its local marine advisory committees (LMACs), already has a mechanism in place to receive community-based advice about local marine and coastal zone management issues of importance.
 There may be an opportunity for LMACs, or sub-committees of them, to be involved with any processes that the QDPI&F might develop.
 The GBRMPA invites discussion with QDPI&F about this as we recognise that we share many areas of common interest.